Aw, sugar. That’s my first thought anytime I’ve got bad news.

 Being in a technical role, I’m no stranger to this problem.
 Whenever I’m breaking bad news to someone, it’s usually for one of four reasons:

-- We don’t have the resources to support it – be it time, money or executive sign-off
+- We don’t have the resources to support it

-- The request simply isn’t feasible (trickiest)
+- The request isn’t feasible, for data-y reasons (trickiest)

-But once in a while, the dominoes will fall in a way that makes the news more fraught. 😬 That’s where these tips come in handy.
+But once in a while, the dominoes fall in a way that makes the news more fraught. 😬 That’s where these tips come in handy.

 How to Deliver Bad News to Stakeholders

-1. Choose how you deliver the news.
+1. Choose how you deliver the news

 How are you having this discussion: in writing (email, Slack, etc.) or in-person?

-2. Cut to the chase.
+2. Cut to the chase

 There’s a difference between small talk and dancing around a conversation because you’re anxious to deliver bad news!
 Be delicate, but direct.
 It’s a better use of everyone’s time and minimizes the potential for drama.

-3. Share the reason, but be succinct.
+3. Share the reason, but be succinct

 Stakeholders deserve to know why something can’t happen.
 Yet the real reason can sometimes involve lots of small details…or in some orgs, an intricate web of politics.